tranndt/CustomerPurchasePortal/deploy-render.md

 * [x] Environment variables entered (from `.env.example`)
 * [x] App builds and runs on live URL

+## 🔐 Handling API Keys Securely

+When deploying to Render, API keys should **never** be committed to your repository.
+Instead:

+1. **Remove API keys from your repository**
+   - Add `apikey.json` and other credential files to `.gitignore`
+   - Create example files (like `apikey.example.json`) without real credentials

+2. **Add API keys as environment variables in Render**
+   - In your Render dashboard → Environment tab
+   - Add `WATSONX_API_KEY` with your actual key
+   - Add `WATSONX_PROJECT_ID` with your project ID

+This approach keeps your API keys secure while making them available to your application in production.

 ---

 ## 🔍 Troubleshooting